 A U.S. Postal Inspector’s work is to apprehend, deter, and punish those who violate the rules and regulations governing the United States Postal Service.

-What are the Responsibilities of the United States Postal Inspector?
+What are the Responsibilities of the US Postal Inspector?

 Here are all the responsibilities of a Postal Inspector.

-- The USPS is a large corporation with post offices, vehicles, and facilities that are valuable.
+- The USPS is a large corporation with valuable post offices, vehicles, and facilities.
 Hence, a Postal Inspector’s work is always to guard these properties.

 Protecting USPS Employees